Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and Bobby Witt Jr. are the hottest hitters on the Tampa Bay Rays and Kansas City Royals, who play on Saturday at Tropicana Field, at 4:10 PM ET.
+Wander Franco and the Tampa Bay Rays will try to defeat Bobby Witt Jr. and the Kansas City Royals when the teams square off on Sunday at 1:40 PM ET.

-The Royals are +225 moneyline underdogs for this matchup against the Rays (-275).
-The contest's total is set at 9 runs.
+The Rays are the favorite in this one, at -250, while the underdog Royals have +200 odds to upset.
+An 8.5-run total has been listed in the contest.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.